ovh/docs/pages/public_cloud/compute/create_instance_in_horizon/guide.en-asia.md

 As a general rule, we recommend creating a private network before creating an instance.
 You can later attach this network to your instance.

-To start creating an Instance, log in to the Horizon interface.
+To begin, log in to the Horizon interface.
 If you are unsure about how to do this, please refer to our [guide](/pages/public_cloud/compute/introducing_horizon).

-Next, click `Network`{.action} in the left-hand menu, then `Networks`{.action}.
+Next, click on `Network`{.action} in the left-hand menu, then `Networks`{.action}.

 ![network](images/create-network.png){.thumbnail}